Tag Archives: sourcing

 • Audit rights: Grants the brand authority to inspect facilities and records at any time.

-Third Party Manufacturing vs In-House Production
+Third-party Manufacturing versus In-House Production

 The choice between in-house production and third-party manufacturing services depends on multiple factors.
 Neither model suits all situations; the right choice reflects company strategy, product characteristics, and competitive dynamics.

-Factors In-House Production Third Party Manufacturing
+Factors In-House Production Third-party Manufacturing

 Capital requirement High upfront investment Low; converted to variable costs